photonicDog/ATONEUnity/README.md

 # ATONE
-Unity prototype for fast action source engine style movement shooter ATONE

-Controls:
-* WASD: Move
-* Space: Jump
-* LCtrl: Crouch \[Not implemented]
-* M1: Fire revolver \[Not implemented]
-* M2: Fire/Release tether \[Not implemented]
+Unity prototype/test ground for ATONE.
+You can find the repository for the full game in development [here](https://github.com/photonicDog/ATONE).

-Check issues/projects board for development progress
+Check issues/projects board for development progress.